Justin Guarini: 2010–present: Acting, hosting and performing

 Guarini became a part of the Broadway community with his 2010 Broadway debut as Carlos in a musical adaptation of Pedro Almodovar's film Women on the Verge of a Nervous Breakdown.
 Critics called Guarini's debut "surprisingly charming", "captivating" and "extremely likeable".

 Guarini played Will, one of the three male leads in Green Day's rock musical American Idiot performing March 1, 2011, through the show's closing night, April 24, 2011.

-On April 26, 2011, his first child with wife Reina Capodici, William Neko Bell Guarini, was born.
-His second child, Asher, was born on February 25, 2013.
+On April 26, 2011, his first child with wife Reina Capodici was born.
+His second child was born on February 25, 2013.

 In 2013, Guarini was cast in a modern Broadway production of William Shakespeare's Romeo and Juliet as Paris.
 After its Broadway run, the live-filmed stage play was released in movie theaters.
 Guarini joined the Broadway production of Wicked, in the role of Fiyero from February 25 to December 14, 2014.

 Other stage work includes lead roles in regional productions of Rent, Chicago, Company and Joseph and the Amazing Technicolor Dreamcoat.
 Original regional productions include Ghost Brothers of Darkland County as one of two feuding brothers in 2012 at the Alliance Theatre in Atlanta, Georgia.
 In It's a Wonderful Life, A Live Radio Play Guarini voiced George Bailey in a 2015 on-stage comedic production.